Dow, Ambipar work to drive plastic recycling in Brazil

 RELATED: Dow to acquire PE recycler Circulus

-The companies say their preliminary assessment involves a phased approach over the next five years to build new mechanical recycling facilities, employing efficient technology and transforming 80,000 tons of plastic scrap into approximately 60,000 tons per year of postconsumer resin (PCR).
-The partners add that this progression seeks long-term success, which can serve as a model for advanced recycling processes and technologies.
+The preliminary assessment involves a phased approach over the next five years to build new mechanical recycling facilities, employing efficient technology and transforming 80,000 tons of plastic scrap into approximately 60,000 tons per year of postconsumer resin (PCR).
+The partners say this progression seeks long-term success, which can serve as a model for advanced recycling processes and technologies.

 The MoU includes plans to develop a detailed financial model for end-to-end mechanical recycling, considering all aspects, from scrap costs and logistics to the incorporation of recycled content into plastic materials.
 The companies say this will support the assessment of the recycled product development capacity, ensuring the use of the most effective technology to meet the growing market demand.